Heavy-Traffic Insensitive Bounds for Weighted Proportionally Fair Bandwidth Sharing Policies: Introduction.

+Bandwidth sharing policies have been extensively studied in the literature.
+See a recent survey paper by \citet{Wil_16} for an overview of this topic.

+The question of stability was first posed by \citet{deVLeeKon_01}, and they gave results for weighted proportionally fair policies and another family of policies called weighted max-min fair policies under the assumption of exponentially distributed file sizes. \citet{BonMas_01} generalized the results to a more general family of policies called weighted $\alpha$-fair policies \cite{MoWal_00}, which includes weighted proportionally fair policies and max-min fair policies as special cases (corresponding to $\alpha=1$ and $\alpha=\infty$, respectively).
+Stability results for more general file size distributions have also been derived \cite{LakBecSri_05,Mas_07,Bra_10,GroWil_08,PagTanFer_12}.
+In particular, \citet{Mas_07} showed the stability of the (equal-weight) proportionally fair policy under phase-type file size distributions, and \citet{PagTanFer_12} showed the stability of a fluid limit of this system under general file size distributions (although the fluid approximation of the original stochastic system itself has not been rigorously established).

-Existing work on weighted proportionally fair policies has focused on the diffusion approximation approach for heavy-traffic analysis.
-A survey on some related work can be found in the recent review paper \cite{Wil_16}.
+Heavy-traffic analysis of weighted proportionally fair policies has mainly focused on the \emph{diffusion approximation} approach.
 Assuming exponentially distributed file sizes and Poisson arrivals, \citet{KanKelLee_09} derived the diffusion approximations for weighted proportionally fair policies under a \emph{local traffic assumption}, which requires that each link has at least one route that uses this link only.
 The local traffic assumption may not be appropriate in some application scenarios such as in data centers. \citet{YeYao_12} replaced the local traffic assumption with a weaker assumption that requires the routing matrix to have a full row-rank.
 We refer to this assumption as the \emph{full-rank assumption}.
-For the proportionally fair policy where all the weights are equal, \cite{KanKelLee_09} and \cite{YeYao_12} obtained the stationary distribution of the diffusion process explicitly, using results on product-form invariant measures for diffusion processes in \cite{HarWil_87,Wil_87}.
+For the (equal-weight) proportionally fair policy, \cite{KanKelLee_09} and \cite{YeYao_12} obtained the stationary distribution of the diffusion process explicitly, using results on product-form invariant measures for diffusion processes in \cite{HarWil_87,Wil_87}.
+For weighted proportionally fair policies, explicit stationary distributions of the limiting diffusion processes are unknown.